Thomas Cochrane, 8th Earl of Dundonald: Early life and education

 Thomas was born in 1691, the seventh son of William Cochrane of Ochiltree, and his wife Lady Mary Bruce, eldest daughter of Alexander Bruce, 2nd Earl of Kincardine.

 As a younger son, he would not inherit his father's property, so he entered the army.
 He became a cornet in the Royal Regiment of Dragoons in 1713, and a captain in the 27th Regiment of Foot in 1716.
 He rose to the rank of major in 1718 and was Fort Major at Fort St Philip on Menorca.

+In 1726 he inherited Romanno Grange, midway between Romannobridge and Leadburn (on what is now the A701), changing its name to Lamancha around 1758.
+The original house was erected by a Robert Hamilton in 1663.
+It was extended and modernised by Cochrane and a lintel of 1736 probably marks completion of his improvements.

 He became Member of Parliament for Renfrewshire in 1722, and represented the constituency until 1727.
 He was appointed as Commissioner of the Excise for Scotland from 1730 until 1764.
 He supported the Hanoverians during the Jacobite rising of 1745.
 He later gave evidence in court against Archibald Stewart, the Lord Provost of Edinburgh, who had surrendered the city to the Jacobites.

 Thomas Cochrane acceded to the title of Earl of Dundonald on the death of his distant cousin, William Cochrane, the seventh earl, on 9 July 1758.
 William, an army officer, had been killed at the Siege of Louisbourg, and died without issue.
 As the eldest surviving son by then of William Cochrane of Ochiltree, Thomas had already inherited the family estates at Culross and Ochiltree.